-As you may know, I’m very much into the good karma that comes with sharing resources.
-Feel free to take and enjoy a few of my favourites below!
-For more, why not look me up on TES.com under the author name, skillswithfrills.
+As you may know, we’re very much into the good karma that comes with sharing resources.
+Feel free to take away and try any of these trusty favourites.

 Resources linked to ‘100 Days of Mindfulness’ YouTube Series:

 Here’s an A4 copy of the Feelings Scale, which children can use to score their mood before and after mindfulness activities.
 This is so simple, but really effective in building up self-awareness.
 Here’s a Pocket-sized Feelings Scale, which is great to print, laminate and carry around if needed.